Learning the Bible is a quest, and you pursue it by asking questions. So it's important to think how to ask good questions, and pursue them fully.

 The Spirit works hard within us to get us to grasp what God has done and is doing and will do.
 The moments when God's revelation hits home is sometimes described as a Hmmm... or an Aha... moment.
 But Hmm... and Aha.... happen regularly to anyone whose brain isn't switched off.
 Sometimes, though, it's a lot more than that.
 Reformed writer Gabriel Fackre caught these moments better by calling it a 'eureka experience'.
 It's got WOW! and POW! to it.
 It breaks through the smog of life.
 If you try to use a room fan to clear out a fog bank, it fails because it's too small; you can't cut through the smog with it.
 But the Spirit's got a hugely powerful light that burns its way right thorough it.
 It's a potent gift from God.

 Brick By Brick

 When you keep plugging away at Bible study, the Spirit rewards you for it.
-You may not notice it, but you are being shaped and built up brick by brick as you learn God's Word.
+You may not notice it, but you are being built up brick by brick as you learn God's Word.
 What is at first unfamiliar turf eventually becomes familiar.
 One question leads to another, each tentative answer leads to a wide array of new questions.
 One lesson builds upon another, and a vision starts taking shape.
 The big picture comes into view.
 Each time you go back to a passage of Scripture or read a Bible story again, you understand it better because of all that you've discovered since last time.
 And you can see more of how you are to live it out in the world around you.
 It takes a lifetime, and even then it's not complete, because the New World you're being rebuilt for is not complete.
 One day, it will be.
 But you'll have to trust that to the Spirit who's building it. to top